 I am an Assistant Head teacher, SENCo, and Governor at a primary school in Buckinghamshire.
 I have been teaching for 11 years; prior to teaching I worked in the City for a telecommunications company as an HR Officer.
 After travelling around Asia and Africa and completing a Masters in Personnel, Training and Development I realised my passion lay in teaching so I joined the PGCE course at Oxford Brookes University in 2005 and have never looked back!

 I think Watlington Primary School is a fantastic place for children to learn and I’m proud to be able to support the school and Governing Body.

-My family and I have recently moved to the area having just come back from Boston, MA, USA.
+My family and I moved to the area having come back from Boston, MA, USA.
 We enjoyed 2 years in Boston and prior to this we lived in Monmouth, Wales, UK for ~15 years.
-My daughter Elan, started in Watlington recently and my son Tom, has joined Icknield Community College.
+My daughter Elan and my son Tom are now both at local secondary schools.